dtr6210/EatAndGreet/README.md

 ## Documentation and Resources

-- Detailed architecture diagram can be found [Architecture Diagram](./images/architecture%20diagram.png).
+- Detailed architecture diagram can be found [here](./images/ArchitectureDiagram.png).
 - For a visual overview of the user journey within the application, refer to the user flow diagram [here](Link-to-userflow-image).

 ## Installation